krisrs1128/talks/2025/20250711/notes.md

 Verbs: Join - Copula

-There are a few different ways that we carry out this joint.
+There are a few different ways that we carry out this join.
 One simple idea is just refit the copula.
 So here we discarded the copula that were estimated in the initial simulators and simply use the marginal models from the two separate simulators and learn a new correlation structure across all the features